owid/sdg-tracker.org/pages/gender-equality.md

         <div class="col-md">
             <span>SDG Indicator 5.A.1</span>
             <h3>Female land rights or ownership</h3>
-            <p><strong>Definition:</strong> Indicator 5.A.1 is the <i><q>proportion of total agricultural population with ownership or secure rights over agricultural land, by sex; and (b) share of women among owners or rights-bearers of agricultural land, by type of tenure</q></i>. <p>This is measured as the percentage of men and women (aged 15-49) who solely own land which is legally registered to their name.</p>
+            <p><strong>Definition:</strong> Indicator 5.A.1 is the <i><q>proportion of total agricultural population with ownership or secure rights over agricultural land, by sex; and (b) share of women among owners or rights-bearers of agricultural land, by type of tenure</q></i>. <p>This is measured here in the SDG Tracker as the percentage of men and women (aged 15-49) who solely own land which is legally registered to their name.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property</q></i>.</p>
         </div>
         <div class="col-md">